inxilpro/node-checkenv/README.md

 #### `description`

 Describes the variable and how it should be used.
 Useful for new developers setting up the project, and is printed in the error output if present.

+## Planed Enhancements

+There are two major enhancements in the pipeline:

+  1. Default values
+  2. Value validation (type, enum, regex)

 ## Change Log